DevExpress-Examples/how-to-resize-rows-in-gridcontrol-dynamically-using-a-splitter-t157516/Readme.md

 ### Define a Row Template

-The [`DataRowTemplate`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.TableView.DataRowTemplate) contains a `ContentControl` that displays the default row content and a `ResizableDataRow` control with a `RowSplitter` to change the row height:
+The template assigned to the [`DataRowTemplate`](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.TableView.DataRowTemplate) property defines a `ContentControl` that displays the default row content and a `ResizableDataRow` control with a `RowSplitter` to change the row height:

 ```xaml
 <DataTemplate x:Key="PersistentRowStateDataRowTemplate">